devbomb/Dive-Bomb/Documentation/HowTo/CreatingLevels.md

     because that looks nice in the inventory screen.
     * Note: Gems count toward the player's completion percentage, so please don't be evil about where you hide them.
-Nobody wants to go back and hunt for that one lone gem you hit in the most remote corner of the world.
+Nobody wants to go back and hunt for that one lone gem you hid in the most remote corner of the world.

 * `Item_/Basket` and `Item_/Vase`: Breakable objects that contain gems.